raynamharris/LTCC-BIO103/index.md

 - Classify elements of the innate and adaptive immune systems
 - Explain how animal cells recognize invading microbes
 - Defend the use of vaccines to protect against infectious diseases
-- Discuss experiments to test socio-economic and biomedically relevant factors that influence immune system function
+- Discuss experiments to test socio-economic and biomedically-relevant factors that influence immune system function

-## Pre-Lesson Question

 Understanding how we develop immunity is critical to understanding how vaccines work.
 You may have learned about innate and adaptive immunity in previous classes or through the news.